Sleep or exercise?

 - Water Exercises: I had a guest post written a while back about water exercise during pregnancy.
 It’s a good read.
 I think water exercises can be some of the most soothing!
 With Jack, I spent the last several weeks doing water aerobics.
 With Oliver, I swam quite a bit.
 It was definitely less intense than some things.

 - Yoga and Pilates: You do have to modify some of these exercises a little bit, but they can be great for helping you relax and even prepare for labor.
-Be sure to check out some of my favorite pregnancy exercise videos.

 Wear the Right Clothes please ignore my puffy pregnancy face!